spsforks/ziglang-zig-wiki/Glossary.md

 Compile-time, as opposed to runtime.
 [Introduction to comptime in zig](https://ziglang.org/documentation/master/#comptime)

+### Container/Namespace

+Structs, enums, unions, and opaques.
+Zig source files are themselves struct definitions.

+Think of containers as where you _declare_ things, which is order-independent, whereas blocks are where you _execute_ things, which is order-dependent.

 ### ELF

 "Executable and Linkable Format, formerly named Extensible Linking Format, is a common standard file format for executable files, object code, shared libraries, and core dumps." -[Executable and Linkable Format on Wikipedia](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)